3rd Battalion, 321st Field Artillery Regiment

 The 3rd Battalion, 321st Field Artillery Regiment (3-321 FAR) is an artillery battalion, assigned to the 18th Field Artillery Brigade, part of the US Army XVIII Airborne Corps at Fort Bragg, NC.
-The battalion has served in World War I, World War II, and the Global War on Terror.
+The battalion has served in World War I, World War II, Vietnam, and the Global War on Terror.
 The battalion is equipped with M142 HIMARS rocket launchers.

 History

 World War I

 3-321 FAR traces its lineage to Battery C, 321st Field Artillery, which organized on 2 September 1917 at Camp Gordon, Georgia.
 After training at Camp Gordon until May 1918, the battery shipped to France, and participated with the regiment in the St. Mihiel, Meuse Argonne and Lorraine 1918 campaigns.
 Following the Armistice, the battery redeployed to the United States and was demobilized at Camp Dix, New Jersey in May 1919.